OATS Transit

 OATS Transit Inc. (OATS an initialism for operating above the standard) is an American 501(c) private not-for-profit road transport corporation, which operates in all 114 counties of Missouri.

 History

 OATS was founded in 1970 in Macon, Missouri as a private company.
 It started with five drivers serving eight counties.
 The first vans were used in November 1971, starting out with only three.
 In 1973, they were changed into a nonprofit.

 During the COVID-19 pandemic, they suspended their services in St. Louis County and St. Charles County, and later provided free rides for people to get the COVID-19 vaccine.
 On July 1, 2023, they stopped accepting cash payments, instead requiring riders to pay online, for $2 for a one-way ride.

 On April 29, 2024, they cancelled fares in Jefferson City due to a driver shortage.

 OATS is partially funded by the Government of Missouri.
-In 2025, cutting its funding was considered.
+In 2025, its funding was cut.